-- Establish a conversion strategy in your web marketing plan defining how online conversions happen and what will motivate a website visitor to convert.
+- Establish a conversion strategy in your strategic digital marketing plan defining how online conversions happen and what will motivate a website visitor to convert.

 - Make a list of all the various types of online conversions within this strategic approach.
 (More on this subject in coming chapters).